digital-asset/ex-repo-market/README.rst

 * You have created the example project as detailed above

 1. Open a terminal window
 2. Change to the example folder: ``cd repo-market``
+3. Run the command ``daml start``.
+4. Open another terminal window
+5. Change to the example folder: ``cd repo-market``
-3. Run the command ``./scrips/start.sh``.
+6. Run the command ``./scrips/start.sh``.

 .. code-block:: bash

   $ ./scripts/start.sh

 This will start the system with a default trade file ``data/Trades12-2018-06-28.csv``.
 To run with another trade file add that file as an argument to the start script:

 .. code-block:: bash